bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 The guide is economical on explanations, if you want more background, please refer to the excellent hardware modding guide: https://github.com/SuperThunder/HP_Z420_Z620_Z820_BootBlock_Upgrade

 **Everything has been fully tested for Z420/Z620.
 Full bios chip write access was also tested for Z820 so you can upgrade the bootblock without risk.
-The Z820 bios mods testing is in progress.**
+The Z820 bios mods testing is in progress.
+If you have Z820 v1 motherboard - the guide will not work since the important E14 BB jumper is missing on v1**

 **Tools of the trade for reference:**
 - WinMerge (all kinds of easy right click binary compare functionality)